tilt-dev/company/donations/README.md

 Each month, one Tilter is designated as the Donation Deputy.
 They are responsible for proposing an organization to donate to (either via email or in Planning); the team then discusses the organization and confirms that we want to give to them.

-The Donation Deputy is also responsible for coordinating the logistics of the donation (i.e. making sure it actually happens), and tweeting about it using the [@tilt_dev](https://twitter.com/tilt_dev) account.
+All donations must be on a corporate card.
+(Please do not put donations on a personal credit card.)
+The Donation Deputy is also responsible for coordinating the logistics of the donation (i.e. making sure it actually happens).

+Ater the donation is confirmed, the donation deputy should tweet about it using the [@tilt_dev](https://twitter.com/tilt_dev) account.
 (Password in 1Password.)
 The Donation Deputy role is rotated between all Tilters.
 When the Donation Deputy for the month is assigned, the donation should be [tracked in a Clubhouse ticket](https://app.clubhouse.io/windmill/stories/new?template_id=5e6a6244-cc45-4cd2-a3ba-8ac4139a692a) to make sure it gets done.

 Each new donation should be recorded in this document so that we have a record going forward.

 ## Donation Log

 ### 2021
+* June: TBD - LK
+* May: TBD - DB
+* Apr: TBD - NS
+* Mar: TBD - MB
+* Feb: TBD - HY
 * Jan: TBD - ML

 ### 2020